What is a HUD application as it pertains to a Section 8 apartment application?

 Applications, however, are only obtainable when your houisng authority is accepting applications.

-Where do I go to sign up for Section 8?Your local housing authority is the only agency that can legally administer the Section 8 Housing Program and provide one with a housing voucher.
+Where do I go to sign up for Section 8 or HUD?Your local housing authority is the only agency that can legally administer the Section 8 Housing Program and provide one with a housing voucher.
 HUD gives money to housing authorities and then they run the actual program.
 Applications for Section 8 are usually only accepted for a limited time because of the demand and popularity of the program.

 The Section 8 Consolidation Program has combined low income housing opportunities and the allocation of low income grants to eligible applicants.
 The low income grants issued are intended to be used for household needs by a family or an individual, such as groceries or childcare.
 The Section 8 Consolidation Program is funded by a private entity and is not affiliated with any government agency.
 This program provides equal opportunity to all applicants to receive low income assistance in the form of a small assistance grant.
 Applicants can also find available applications for Section 8 and sign up for Section 8 when housing authorities are accepting applications.